-The Holimites Trail Running itinerary combines the most impressive and the most famous Dolomite locations all in one East-to-West traverse.
+This custom Holimites Trail Running itinerary combines the most impressive and the most famous Dolomite locations all into one East-to-West traverse.

-The tour starts from the charming town of Sesto di Pusteria at the foot of the Tre Cime di Lavaredo, you’ll run through the Fanes, Sennes, Braies and Puez-Odle Natural Parks, and finish the adventure on the idyllic Alpe di Siusi meadows.
+The tour starts from the charming town of Sesto di Pusteria at the foot of the Tre Cime di Lavaredo.
+From here you’ll run through the Fanes, Sennes, Braies and Puez-Odle Natural Parks, and finish your adventure on the idyllic Alpe di Siusi meadows.

 Length 8 nights